gldog/anonymize_jira_users/README.md

        commented out.
     2. Assess the users manually afterwards.
 Mayby you know something about them.
 E.g. if they have new AD-accounts and they have filters or dashboards thay want to switch from the former account to the new one, and so forth.
-Comment out these users.
 3. Let the Anonymizer validate the users in inactive_users_assessed.cfg.
 4. Let the Anonymizer anonymize the users in assessed_inactive_users.cfg.
 5. Archive the data of the anonymized users: The mapping of the user-name to the